Arwa-Fawzy/Assembler-python-/README.md

-# Project 2 : Basic Computer Assembler
+# Project name : Basic Computer Assembler

 Welcome to Project 2 of CSE311 Computer Organization!

-In this project, you will be building a very simple assembler for the Basic Computer Instruction Set Architecture as per M.Mano's book "Computer System Architecture" [1].
+In this project, I will be building a very simple assembler for the Basic Computer Instruction Set Architecture as per M.Mano's book "Computer System Architecture"

 The Basic Computer has a 16-bit instruction divided into 12-bit address, 3-bit opcode and 1-bit for addressing mode.